Choosing a Snowbird Home in Orlando

 There are many factors to consider when choosing a snowbird home in Orlando.
-We haven’t even touched on financial issues of renting vs. buying.
-Also, we’re looking at this issue based upon proximity to Walt Disney World and how often you may want to visit.
+We haven’t even touched on the financial issues of renting vs. buying.
+Also, we’re looking at this issue based on proximity to Walt Disney World and how often you may want to visit.

 If you have questions about these neighborhoods, or if you’d like to weigh in with your own suggestions, please leave a comment below.